Parameterised distance to local irregularity: Abstract

 \section{Abstract}

 A graph $G$ is \emph{locally irregular} if no two of its adjacent vertices have the same degree.
-In [Fioravantes et al. Complexity of finding maximum locally irregular induced subgraph. {\it SWAT}, 2022], the authors introduced and studied the problem of finding a locally irregular induced subgraph of a given a graph $G$ of maximum order, or, equivalently, computing a subset $S$ of $V(G)$ of minimum order, whose deletion from $G$ results in a locally irregular graph; $S$ is denoted as an \emph{optimal vertex-irregulator of $G$}.
+The authors of [Fioravantes et al. Complexity of finding maximum locally irregular induced subgraph. {\it SWAT}, 2022] introduced and provided some initial algorithmic results on the problem of finding a locally irregular induced subgraph of a given graph $G$ of maximum order, or, equivalently, computing a subset $S$ of $V(G)$ of minimum order, whose deletion from $G$ results in a locally irregular graph; $S$ is called an \emph{optimal vertex-irregulator of $G$}.
 In this work we provide an in-depth analysis of the parameterised complexity of computing an optimal vertex-irregulator of a given graph $G$.
-Moreover, we introduce and study a variation of this problem, where $S$ is a substet of the edges of $G$; in this case, $S$ is denoted as an \emph{optimal edge-irregulator of $G$}.
-In particular, we prove that computing an optimal vertex-irregulator of a graph $G$ is in FPT when parameterised by the vertex integrity, neighborhood diversity or cluster deletion number of $G$, while it is $\W[1]$-hard when parameterised by the feedback vertex set number or the treedepth of $G$.
-In the case of computing an optimal edge-irregulator of a graph $G$, we prove that this problem is in FPT when parameterised by the vertex integrity of $G$, while it is \np-hard even if $G$ is a planar bipartite graph of maximum degree $4$, and $\W[1]$-hard when parameterised by the size of the solution, the feedback vertex set or the treedepth of $G$.
-Our results paint a comprehensive picture of the tractability of both problems studied here, considering most of the standard graph-structural parameters.
+Moreover, we introduce and study a variation of this problem, where $S$ is a subset of the edges of $G$; in this case, $S$ is denoted as an \emph{optimal edge-irregulator of $G$}.
+We prove that computing an optimal vertex-irregulator of a graph $G$ is in FPT when parameterised by various structural parameters of $G$, while it is $\W[1]$-hard when parameterised by the feedback vertex set number or the treedepth of $G$.
+Moreover, computing an optimal edge-irregulator of a graph $G$ is in FPT when parameterised by the vertex integrity of $G$, while it is \np-hard even if $G$ is a planar bipartite graph of maximum degree $6$, and $\W[1]$-hard when parameterised by the size of the solution, the feedback vertex set or the treedepth of $G$.
+Our results paint a comprehensive picture of the tractability of both problems studied here.